logicalahara/tkssharma.com/content/posts/2020-03-23-publish-github-module-node-js.md

 Amend the repository to the ssh URL of the repo (e.g. git@github.com:tkssharma/package-name.git).
 You can find this by using the ‘Clone or download’ button using the ‘Clone with SSH’ option.

 Update the name of the package.
-This must match the repo URL but with @tksssharma rather than just oncorps (e.g. git@github.com:tkssharma/package-name.git becomes @tkssharma/package-name).
+This must match the repo URL but with @tksssharma rather than just tkssharma (e.g. git@github.com:tkssharma/package-name.git becomes @tkssharma/package-name).

 ``Add a description for the package``.